Selecting and Handling Reagents and Chemicals of Laboratory

 Reagent Grade

-Reagents-grade chemicals conform to the minimum standards set forth by the reagents Chemical Committee of the American Chemical Society (ACS) and are used whenever possible in analytical work.
+Reagents-grade chemicals conform to the minimum standards set forth by the Reagents Chemical Committee of the American Chemical Society (ACS) and are used whenever possible in analytical work.
 Some label their products with the maximum limits of impurity allowed by the ACS specifications while others print actual concentrations for the various impurities.

 Handling Reagents and other Chemicals in laboratory